arduino/help-center-content/content/Hardware Support/Portenta Family/FAQ-Arduino-Portenta-X8.md

 - **Will the IDE eventually support the Linux environment, perhaps for app development?**

-  No, the IDE is intended to be used only on the Arduino side.
+  No, the IDE is only intended for the Arduino.

 - **What can developers do with the Arduino version of Foundries.io?**

-  Customers can install, create, and deploy custom and standard containers.
+  You can install, create, and deploy custom and standard containers.
 Custom containers will be available on the Arduino/Foundries.io environment, while standard containers can be downloaded from Docker Hub.

   To ensure the security and consistency of the operating system over time, it is strongly discouraged that the Linux platform and drivers be modified with an Arduino Cloud Pro subscription.
 If customers wish to make such modifications, they should purchase a complete factory from Foundries.io.

 - **Should I use `apt-get` to install new software on the base image?**

   No, `apt` is not available in the base image.
-Instead, you should use a Docker container where you can install the software you need.
+Instead, you should use a Docker container to install the necessary software.

 - **Can I register the Portenta X8 with other cloud providers like Google or AWS?**